 With the resurgence of Memphis and expressive Italian design there has been a departure from minimalism and more onus on making spaces quirky, expressive and above all interesting.
 Colour zoning is becoming a way of creating these experiences that will set your office apart from others and offer opportunities to bring your brand to life.

 A fantastic example of using colour zoning as branding is the work by Masquespacio, a creative consultancy in Spain.
 Masquespacio recreated their brand and workspace under the concept of ‘mas’ (more).
-Creative director of Masquespacio Ana Milena Hernández Palacios noted “although it is a working space, we looked to incorporate decorative elements at every moment. vivid colors and upholstered furniture which aim to create a warm atmosphere that is more than just a place to work.”
+Creative director of Masquespacio Ana Milena Hernández Palacios noted “although it is a working space, we looked to incorporate decorative elements at every moment. vivid colours and upholstered furniture which aim to create a warm atmosphere that is more than just a place to work.”

 Embrace the Hack